 - Submit at least two letters of recommendation to LSAC.

-3. Complete the St. Thomas electronic application.
+3. Complete the St. Thomas electronic application in the LSAC system.

 - Includes: personal statement, resume or CV, and any necessary addendums.

 Includes: essays, resume or CV, and any necessary addendums

 2. Ask at least two people to submit their recommendations to the Office of Admissions.